On Becoming a Stay at Home Mum

 Thirty-Something Me doesn't see it that way.
 Thirty-Something Me believes women should be capable of providing for themselves financially but that it's up to individual families to figure out what approach suits them best.

-For Steve and Matilda and me, that means me staying at home.
+For Steve and our baby and me, that means me staying at home.

 Even though money will be very tight, living on one income.